Breastfeeding and OTC Medication: Top Safety Tips

-While any true medical advice should only come from your health care provider, discussing what works and what doesn't, sharing stories, and having a group to lean on for moral support can help boost a new nursing mother's confidence.
+While any medical advice should only come from your health care provider, discussing what works and what doesn't, sharing stories, and having a group to lean on for moral support can help boost a new nursing mother's confidence.

-Consider joining the Drugs.com Breastfeeding Support group if you have information to share or would like to read about other nursing mother's questions and experiences.
+Consider joining the Drugs.com Breastfeeding Support group if you have information to share or would like to read about other nursing mom's questions and experiences.

 - Healthy Children.org.
-Medications and Breastfeeding.
-Updated 11/23/2014.
-Accessed 8/8/2016 at http://www.healthychildren.org/English/ages-stages/baby/breastfeeding/Pages/Medications-and-Breastfeeding.aspx
+Medications and Breastfeeding. http://www.healthychildren.org/English/ages-stages/baby/breastfeeding/Pages/Medications-and-Breastfeeding.aspx

 - Bakkeheim E, Carlsen KH, Lodrup Carlsen KC.
 Paracetamol exposure during breastfeeding and risk of allergic disease.
 Acta Paediatr.
 2011;100:e3.